With rising interest rates, should housing loans be repaid early?

 Conclusion

 Managing property debt is one of the most important financial decisions we can make in our lives.
-Avoid the “asset rich, cash poor” trap — be careful not to hold too much wealth into our property, especially if we intend to stay in it long term.
+Avoid the “asset rich, cash poor” trap — be careful not to hold too much wealth in our property, especially if we intend to stay in it long term.

 Disclaimers